mars-protocol/hub/app/upgrades/v2/README.md

-# v2 upgrade
+# v2

-In v2.0.0 upgrade we add the interchain account and envoy modules, without making any change to the existing modules.
+In v2 upgrade, we add the interchain account and envoy modules, without making any change to the existing modules.

 ## Manual testing